National Study of Health and Wellbeing

-The reports from the 2000 and 2007 surveys are available in electronic format:
+The reports from the 2000 and 2007 surveys are also available in electronic format:

-The document About APMS 2014 [227kb] provides more detailed information about APMS 2014 including:
+The document About APMS 2014 [227kb] provides additional information about APMS 2014 including:

 - the 2014 questionnaire content and any significant changes from the 2007 survey